denisStukal/twitter_bots/README.md

 ```
 mycol = Twitter_accounts(dates = [('2017-04-01', '2017-04-03')])
 ```
-The `dates` argument is a list of tuples of length 2, where the first element of the tuple specifies the start date and the second element specifies the last data for tweets to be processed.
+The `dates` argument is a list of tuples of length 2, where the first element of the tuple specifies the start date and the second element specifies the last date for tweets to be processed.
+All dates must be specified in the 'yyyy-mm-dd' format.

 4. Loop over the dataset.
 Specify the dataset as a list.
 Specify `['html']` for the `functions` argument.
 ```